rwanwork/sam2irs/README.md

   * CentOS 6.9 64-bit and
   * Ubuntu 18.04 and 19.04

-The versions represent the tools used during software development or when running the experiments in the paper.
+The versions above represent the tools used during software development or when running the experiments in the paper.
 They do not represent the minimum requirements; it is possible that lower versions can be used.

+We highly recommend using `conda`.
+If you are, then you can create an environment using `conda env create -f environment.yml`, as explained in the online conda [instructions](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
+This will install the required programs above (with the exception of `conda` itself, of course).

 Organization
 ------------

-After cloning this repository from GitHub, the following directory structure is obtained:
+After cloning this repository from GitHub using the `git clone` command, the following directory structure is obtained:

     .
     ├── environment.yml